umanit/block-bundle/README.md

 ```

-Then, create a `Block Manager` service and it's `FormType` which should extend `AbstractBlockType`.
+Then, create a `Block Manager` service and its `FormType` which should extend `AbstractBlockType`.
 This service will
 define the form used to administrate your `Block`.
 It will also allow you to define the rendering of the `Block` in the
 front end.